Walks for older members with reduced mobility

 - Identify toilet stops en route.

 - Create a new walking grade for these activities e.g. Easier walking, Gentle walking.
 This enables less-mobile members to identify walks that are suitable for their needs.
-It also alerts faster walkers, who might push the speed or feel dissatisfied with a slower speed, to avoid these activities.
+It also alerts faster walkers, who might push the speed or feel dissatisfied with a slower pace, to avoid these activities.

 - Ensure participants communicate with the leader prior to engaging in the activity, so they understand the walking conditions before committing to the walk